Gin-Quin/xml-artist/README.md

 ### Tree mutator methods

+- `push(element: XmlNode|String, before?: Integer|XmlNode)` : push a new child.
+The `before` parameter indicates before which XmlNode element (or index) the new child should be pushed.
+- `push(arrayOfElements: [XmlNode|String], before?: Integer|XmlNode)` : you can also push an array of elements, which can be very handful in combination with the `findAll` method.
+You should use this method if you plan to push many elements at once for speed efficiency.
 - `replaceWith(element: XmlNode|String)` : replace an element by another one. *Note :* if the element already belonged to the tree, it is moved (not copied).
 If you want to create a copy, use the `clone` method first.
+- `replaceWith(arrayOfElements: [XmlNode|String])` : you can also replace with an array of elements, which can be very handful in combination with the `findAll` method.
 - `clone()` : create a copy of an element.
 Every children will be cloned too.
 - `remove()` : self-remove from the tree.
 - `removeChild(element: XmlNode|String)` : remove the given child element.
-- `push(element: XmlNode|String, before?: Integer|XmlNode)` : push a new child.
-The `before` parameter indicates before which XmlNode element (or index) the new child should be pushed.
 - `pushTo(element: XmlNode, before?: Integer|XmlNode)` : move itself as a new child to the given XmlNode.
 - `empty()` : remove every children.